usnistgov/fipy/docs/source/SOLVERS.rst

 https://www.mcs.anl.gov/petsc

-:term:`PETSc` (the Portable, Extensible Toolkit for Scientific Computation) is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
+PETSc (the Portable, Extensible Toolkit for Scientific Computation) is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
 It employs the :term:`MPI` standard for all message-passing communication (see :ref:`PARALLEL` for more details).

-.. attention:: :term:`PETSc` requires the :term:`petsc4py` and :term:`mpi4py`
+.. attention:: PETSc requires the :term:`petsc4py` and :term:`mpi4py`
    interfaces.

-.. note:: While, for consistency with other solver suites, :term:`FiPy` does implement some preconditioner objects for :term:`PETSc`, you can also simply pass one of the `PCType strings`_ in the `precon=` argument when declaring the solver.
+.. note:: While, for consistency with other solver suites, :term:`FiPy` does implement some preconditioner objects for PETSc, you can also simply pass one of the `PCType strings`_ in the `precon=` argument when declaring the solver.